John W. Snow: Public service during time in the private sector

 During Ronald Reagan's campaign for the presidency in 1980, Snow was a member of Governor Reagan's four-man advisory group on regulatory policy.
 Following his election victory, President-Elect Reagan named Snow as Vice Chairman of his Transportation Transition Team.

 Snow would go on to serve on the White House Conference for a Drug-Free America; the Services Policy Advisory Committee of the U.S. Trade Representative; as Co-Chair of the National Commission on Financial Institution Reform, Recovery and Enforcement; the National Commission on Intermodal Transportation; the National Commission on Economic Growth and Tax Reform; as a Trustee of the Virginia Museum of Fine Arts; and as a Member of the Richmond City School Board.

 He was the co-chairman of the Conference Board's Blue-Ribbon Commission on Public Trust and Private Enterprise.
 He also served as co-chairman of the National Commission on Financial Institution Reform, Recovery and Enforcement in 1992 that made recommendations following the savings and loan crisis.

 From 1994 through 1996 he was Chairman of the Business Roundtable, a business policy group of 250 chief executive officers of the nation's largest companies, and played a major role in supporting passage of the North American Free Trade Agreement.

 Further affiliations

-Former Secretary of Treasury, Mr. Snow, served as Chairman of the Business Roundtable, as well as being a longstanding member of the Business Roundtable.

-As well as being on the Executive Committee of The Business Council; the Virginia Business Council; and the National Coal Council.
+Snow, served as Chairman of the Business Roundtable.
+Snow is also on the Executive Committee of The Business Council; the Virginia Business Council; and the National Coal Council.